NCIP/gdc-docs/docs/Encyclopedia/Under_Development/Data_Access_Policy.md

 # Data Access Policy #
 ## Description ##
 A Data Access Policy is an established control put in place to ensure that data protection requirements are adhered to.
-The GDC Data Access Policy ensures that personally identifiable information in data made available in the GDC is kept from unauthorized users.
-GDC access control policies adhere to the [National Institutes of Health (NIH) Genomic Data Sharing Policy (GDS) Policy](https://gds.nih.gov/03policy2.html) as well as the [NCI GDS Policy](https://www.cancer.gov/grants-training/grants-management/nci-policies/genomic-data).
+The GDC Data Access Policy<sup>1</sup> ensures that personally identifiable information in data made available in the GDC is kept from unauthorized users.
+GDC access control policies adhere to the [National Institutes of Health (NIH) Genomic Data Sharing Policy (GDS) Policy](https://gds.nih.gov/03policy2.html)<sup>2</sup> as well as the [NCI GDS Policy](https://www.cancer.gov/grants-training/grants-management/nci-policies/genomic-data)<sup>3</sup>.
 The GDC requires that users obtain authorization from the [National Center for Biotechnology Information (NCBI) Database of Genotypes and Phenotypes (dbGaP)](https://www.ncbi.nlm.nih.gov/gap) for accessing controlled data.

 ## Overview ##
-Any user accessing GDC open data must adhere to the NIH Genomic Data Sharing (GDS) Policy which indicates that investigators who download unrestricted-access data from NIH-designated data repositories should:
+Any user accessing GDC open data must adhere to the NIH Genomic Data Sharing (GDS) Policy<sup>2</sup> which indicates that investigators who download unrestricted-access data from NIH-designated data repositories should:

 * Not attempt to identify individual human research participants from whom the data were obtained
 * Acknowledge in all oral or written presentations, disclosures, or publications the specific dataset(s) or applicable accession number(s) and the NIH-designated data repositories through which the investigator accessed any data